queelius/bernoulli_data_type/README.md

 General purpose, space and time efficient generative models exist for representing any partial function over a finite domain of definition.

-Since a function, the expoential data type, can model many other data types, like lists, matrices, and so on, the random approximate map provides a facility for representing any random approximate data type.
+Since a function, the exponential data type, can model many other data types, like lists, matrices, and so on, the random approximate map provides a facility for representing any random approximate data type.